Church of St Mary Chipping Norton, England

 The 15th-century parish church in Oxfordshire is notable for its impressive Gothic nave, funded by the lucrative Cotswolds wool trade.
 It also has a unique hexagonal porch featuring Green Men.

-Quick Facts Quick Facts on the Church of St Mary
+Facts & Stats on the Church of St Mary

 - Chipping Norton ChurchChipping Norton St MaryChurch of St MaryParish Church of St Mary the Virgin